Trameurs/DofusFashionistaVanced/README.md

     🚧 80% Spanish (some spells and text left)
     🚧 80% Portuguese (some spells and text left)
     🚧 30% Deutsche (only items done)
-    🚧 30% Italian (only items done)
+    ❌ 0% Italian (API unavailable)
-✅ All equipments and mounts updated to Dofus 2.73
+✅ All equipments and mounts updated to Dofus Unity Beta release (3.0.5.9)
 ❌ Add ability to forbid prysmaradite
 ❌ Make it mobile friendly
 ❌ Bug fixes and improvement before 1.0 release